 And if you want to keep the savings coming, look at your insurance next.
 Perhaps you’re not getting quite as good a deal as you initially thought!
 Comparing insurance quotes can find you something cheaper.

-Jerry comes in.
+Jerrycomes in.
 As a licensed online broker, Jerry does all the hard work of finding the cheapest quotes from top insurance companies and setting up your new car insurance policy.
-Jerry will even cancel your old policy for you.
+Jerry will even help you cancel your old policy.

 Jerry’s car loan comparison tool

 You deserve a loan package that works for your budget and the confidence that you’re getting the best deal on your auto loan refinance.

-Jerry also happens to be the one way to get both.
-This intelligent, AI-based app is the fastest, most accurate way to comparison shop for loan options—and you won’t have to spend loads of time making calls.
+Jerryalso happens to be the one way to get both.
+This intelligent, AI-based app is the fastest, most accurate way to comparison shop for loan refinance options—and you won’t have to spend loads of time making calls.
 (And bonus—comparison shopping is free!)

 Jerry does all the digital research for you.
 No uncomfortable phone calls, no emails, just savings and an awesome new rate on your auto loan!